Children's Campaign Fund Presents the

 Rising Stars of the Year

-Rep. Berg is truly a star in the legislature - shining bright for children, youth, and families as a powerful leader during hearings and floor votes across CCF’s issue areas.
-During her first term, Rep. Berg prime sponsored many important bills including HB 1237 (requiring schools to make menstrual hygiene products available at no cost) and HB 1342 (eliminating lunch copays for students who qualify for reduced-price lunches) and co-sponsored over a dozen priority bills across our issue areas.
-She was an especially powerful voice in the 2022 session around ensuring Washington's kids and families have their basic needs met, and that youth have their voices heard.
+Rep. Alvarado is truly a star in the legislature - shining bright for children, youth, and families as a powerful leader during hearings and long-time leader emphasizing housing access.
+During her first term, Rep. Alvarado prime sponsored many important bills including HB 1694 (addressing home care workforce shortages) and HB 1260 (accelerating stability for people with a work-limiting disability or incapacity) and co-sponsored over two dozen priority bills across our issue areas.
+She was an especially powerful voice in the 2023 session around ensuring Washington's kids and families have their basic needs met, and that funding for special education increased.